Theseus Review: Exploring The Minotaur’s Labyrinth In VR

 Theseus, along with Perseus, Heracles, and several others, is often regarded as one of the greatest heroes in the entire lineage of Greek mythology.
 When you’re given your very own boss fight in the God of War series of video games, that alone is usually enough to mean you’re a pretty big deal.

-When I previewed Theseus a couple of months ago the build I tried was on the HTC Vive, but the first commercially available version of the game (which is being reviewed here) is launching on the PSVR.
+When I previewed Theseus a couple of months ago the build I tried was on the HTC Vive, but the first commercially available version of the game (which is being reviewed here) launched on the PSVR.
 Ever since the game was first revealed back in February it’s drawn frequent comparisons to God of War for obvious reasons.
 It’s a third-person action game presumably, utilizes direct references to Greek mythology, and has you doing battle with multiple, often large, monsters.
 But other than those surface level similarities the games couldn’t really be much different.

 God of War is all about action.
 You get new weapons, unlock flashy combos, and are constantly fighting hordes of enemies.
 Theseus is about slow-paced, quiet, sometimes tedious, exploration with a scattering of occasional fights along the way.
 The majority of puzzles consist of climbing on ledges and hiding from the Minotaur itself.
 In some ways, it’s more of a stealth game than an action game.